melissaboiko/pspsps/README.md

 asks for catgirls kissing but no hetero >:(
 but sometimes hetero comes anyway (u.u )

+## things a girl still wants to-do nya

+ - add paginyation! so search can find catgirls further in the back
+ - also support danbooru! it is a bit scary tho (^ ^);
+ - tests, who is a girl kidding, nyobody does tests ever

-# authoress
+## authoress

 it’s me, mewlissa nya

-minnabody lets keep up the 'LINUX'! with spirit of kindness and love no kokoro
+minnabody let’s keep up the 'LINUX'! with spirit of gentleness and love no kokoro

+*uw ûw úwu ŭ úwuwu*
+you all gay and cute.and.valid

+*ũw ówüw ûvowo ũvòv òwo ùwu ùwu öv ŏvo ŏvo*
+thing difficult system that person few few own many many

+*òwo-úwu õvò ówuv ûwuwu ù uw-üwu nyáa*
+ppl-cuties IMP do kind to your-selves please

+*ŭ üv õvò üwo uvuwu ûvü!*
+and take IMP mass means labour!